Wesley Freedom Worship:

 11:00AM Indoor Contemporary Worship

-Worship in our sanctuary in a music-driven service led by our praise band!
-Children are welcome to worship with their parents.
-Nursery care available for infants – preschoolers.
+Worship in our sanctuary in a music-driven service led by our band!

-Our contemporary service (11:00am) has music led by our praise band and sings mostly modern worship music.
+Our contemporary service (11:00am) has music led by our band and sings mostly modern worship music.
 The feel to this service is more informal and you are more likely to see our youngest members moving around and playing during the service.

 We also have programs for High Schoolers & Middle Schoolers that meet in the evenings during the week.
 Click here for more information on our Youth Ministries.